 Since 1 January 2017, the agreement on freedom of movement between Switzerland and the European Community has been extended to the new Member State Croatia.
-During the initial implementation phase, special transitional measures with restrictions in labour market law and maximum rates will apply to Croatian citizens.
+During a transitional phase lasting for not more than seven years, special provisions including restrictions under employment law and maximum numbers will apply to Croatian citizens.